paulwinex/namedpath/README.md

 - Any  pattern can be inherited from other pattern

-- Each structure can have different pattern set, but it will work with same code.
+- Each structure can have a different pattern set, but it will work with the same code

 - Support generic string formatting and string methods call